temporal-sa/temporal-order-management-demo/README.md

 ## Advanced Visibility
 ![Advanced Visibility](ui/static/advanced-visibility.png)

-This scenario does Happy Path and in addition shows search attributes to increase workflow visibility.
+This scenario follows Happy Path and in addition shows search attributes to increase workflow visibility.
 When executing workflow a search attribute is upserted which keeps track of the state of the workflow.
 In order to use this scenario ensure the following:
 - A search attributed called OrderStatus with type Keyword is defined for your namespace
 ![Add Search Attribute](ui/static/search-attribute.png)
 - The OrderStatus custom search attribute field is added to your workflows UI panel